 1902 saw the first award to be held by a member - this was the prize for medicine (the first of twelve to be held in that category).
 Prizes for Physics and for Chemistry followed two years later, our first for Literature did not come until 1907, the Peace Prize in 1949 and Economics in 1972.
 The latest Nobel Prizes to be awarded to Members were those for Peace and Medicine, in 1998 and 2001.
 Portraits and biographies of all are inscribed in a memorial volume to be seen in the club, on the first floor landing.

-Fortnightly dinners bring together Members from the widest range of disciplines to hear one of their number open a discussion on his special subject.
+Fortnightly dinners bring together Members from the widest range of disciplines to hear one of their number open a discussion.
 Occasional concerts of music, wine tastings and gatherings simply to celebrate the changing of the seasons provide the occasions that serve to stimulate friendship and satisfy the urge to good fellowship.
 Guests of members are welcomed at the majority of these events.

 The wide interests of today's members are reflected in the literary riches contained in the libraries on the first floor, which house some 80,000 books.
 The culling of unwanted volumes and their replacement with modern works, together with rebinding of older books is a never-ending process.
 A selection of interesting items is generally to be seen in the drawing room display case.